School Science Lessons

 It causes the colouring found in the skins of apples and red onions.

-Quercetin may protect against heart disease and cancer, prevents damage to LDL cholesterol, antioxidant, natural anti-histamine,
+Quercetin may protect against heart disease and cancer, prevents damage to LDL cholesterol, antioxidant, natural anti-histamine.

-anti-inflammatory, anti-cancer, but unproved addition to dietary supplements, in berries, red grapes, citrus fruit, tomato, broccoli.
+It occurs in berries, red grapes, citrus fruit, tomato, and in broccoli.

 Do not take quercetin if taking prescribed medicines, are pregnant or breast feeding or have liver disease.